Want to learn how to monitor your Orton-Gillingham lessons? Here are some useful tips.

-You may wish to do progress monitoring monthly, quarterly or midway through a level of your Orton-Gillingham sequence.
+You may wish to do progress monitoring monthly, quarterly, or midway through a level of your Orton-Gillingham sequence.
 It is also advisable to administer an assessment at the end of a level to ensure mastery and target any areas for reteaching and review.
 The nature of systematic sequential instruction and the repetitions needed by the learner with dyslexia may require different scheduling than some other students.

 General measures of growth, such as fluency passages, are frequently not sensitive enough to show the student’s steady growth when assessed weekly.

 One of the difficulties many instructors find with “doing” progress monitoring arises because the principles of Orton-Gillingham instruction require the teacher to be prescriptive and diagnostic.
-While this may not create tidy fluency graphs with a nice mathematical slope, this constant analysis and reflection is a form of progress monitoring and an important principal of effective structured language instruction.
+While this may not create tidy fluency graphs with a nice mathematical slope, this constant analysis and reflection is a form of progress monitoring and an important principle of effective structured language instruction.

 Whenever you execute a lesson, you are progress monitoring in small doses.
-Keeping careful notes and utilizing a checklist on student performance will help you not only to prepare for subsequent lessons requiring reteaching or review, but also make this information easier to share with colleagues, parents and classroom teachers.
+Keeping careful notes and utilizing a checklist on student performance will help you not only to prepare for subsequent lessons requiring reteaching or review but also make this information easier to share with colleagues, parents, and classroom teachers.

 What Informal Assessment Tools for Progress Monitoring Should You Use?